freeCodeCamp/freeCodeCamp/guide/english/html/attributes/input/index.md

 ---
 title: Input
 ---

-## Input
+# Input
-The HTML `<input>` tag is used within a form to declare an input element.
-It allows the user to enter data.
+The HTML `<input>` tag is used to create an element which allows a user to input data.
+Typically this would be within a `<form>` element, although it's not required.

 ## Example
 ```html